etohgame/kit/docs/client-objects/conveyors.md

 Conveyors are parts that move objects in the direction they are facing.

+Conveyors have a Beam that automatically adjust their speed to match the conveyor's speed.

 ## Use Cases

-Conveyors are useful for quickly moving objects to different places, for example during gameplay or in [Pushbox contraptions](pushbox-spawners.md).
+Conveyors are useful for quickly moving objects to different places.
 They can also be used as obstacles the player has to avoid.

 ## Configuration